mlabuda2/nf-tower-docs/docs/compute-envs/eks.md

 14. Select **Create** to finalize the compute environment setup.

-Jump to the documentation for [Launching Pipelines](../launch/launchpad.md).
+Jump to the documentation for [launching pipelines](../launch/launchpad.md).

 ### Advanced options